athenacats/weatherapp/README.md

 This is a [full stack Angular weather forecasting application ](https://weatherzone-4tow.onrender.com/)  [weatherzone](https://weatherzone-4tow.onrender.com/).
 The project was meant to be done using simple javascript requests, but I decided to use angular so that I could keep learning about the framework.

 To see the website in action, [click here](https://weatherzone-4tow.onrender.com/).
+Please note it takes the website some time to load up as it is hosted on the free plan.

 ## Technologies